-Figure 2.9.
+Figure 2.10.
 Contribution of the different building elements to the overall environmental impact of the construction of $1m^2$ of office area for an office building located in London

-In conclusion, the main building elements proposed as a minimum to be analysed for a building design are listed in Table 2.9.
-According to the ICE Demolition Protocol , a limited number of building elements could be considered for renovations and this principle is also reflected in the two different lists proposed in Table 2.9.
+In conclusion, the main building elements proposed as a minimum to be analysed for a building design are listed in Table 2.10.
+According to the ICE Demolition Protocol 102, a limited number of building elements could be considered for renovations and this principle is also reflected in the two different lists proposed.